Synthetic Data Reveals Generalization Gaps in Correlated Multiple Instance Learning: Background

 \subsection{Pooling Methods}

 The design of the pooling layer $\sigma$, which aggregates across instances, is generally most important for understanding how spatial context is incorporated.
 We describe several architectures below.
-We focus on embedding-aggregation for concreteness, but translation to prediciton-aggregation is possible.
-Here, we take as input a set of embeddings $h_i := h_{i,1:S_i}$ for bag $i$, where each instance $j$ in the bag has feature vector $h_{i,j} \in \mathbb{R}^M$.
+We focus on \emph{embedding-aggregation} for concreteness; a translation to \emph{prediction-aggregation} is straightforward.
+Here, we take as input a set of embeddings $h_i := h_{i,1:S_i}$ for bag $i$.
+Each instance $j$ in the bag is embedded as vector $h_{ij} \in \mathbb{R}^M$.

-\textbf{Max and mean.} Two simple poolings find the maximum or mean \emph{\textbf{element-wise}} for $M$-dim.~vectors:
+\textbf{Max and Mean.} Two simple poolings find the maximum or mean \emph{\textbf{element-wise}} for $M$-dim.~vectors:

-\textbf{Attention-based pooling.} Attention-based pooling~(ABMIL,~\citealt{ilse2018attention}) assigns an attention weight $a_{ij}$ to each instance, then forms bag-level embedding vector $z_i$ via a weighted average:
+\textbf{Attention-based pooling.} Attention-based pooling~(ABMIL)~\citep{ilse2018attention} assigns an attention weight $a_{ij}$ to each instance, then forms bag-level embedding vector $z_i$ via a weighted average:

 where the weights $a_{ij}$ are non-negative and sum to one: $\sum_j a_{ij} = 1$; $a_{ij} {\ge} 0$ for all $j$.
 Here, vector $u \in \mathbb{R}^L$ and matrix $U \in \mathbb{R}^{L \times M}$ are trainable parameters.